aws-samples/machine-learning-using-k8s/docs/mnist/training/mxnet.md

-# MNIST using MXNet on Amazon EKS
+# Training MNIST using MXNet on Amazon EKS

 This document exaplins how to build a MNIST model using MNIST on Amazon EKS.